oven-sh/bun/docs/runtime/env.md

 ---

+- `NODE_TLS_REJECT_UNAUTHORIZED`
+- `NODE_TLS_REJECT_UNAUTHORIZED=0` disables SSL certificate validation.
+This is useful for testing and debugging, but should never be used in production.
+This was originally a Node.js environment variable, but Bun also respects it.

+---

+- `BUN_CONFIG_VERBOSE_FETCH`
+- If `BUN_CONFIG_VERBOSE_FETCH=1`, then fetch requests will log the url, method, request headers and response headers to the console.
+This is useful for debugging network requests.
+This also works with `node:http`.

+---

 - `BUN_RUNTIME_TRANSPILER_CACHE_PATH`
 - The runtime transpiler caches the transpiled output of source files larger than 50 kb.
 This makes CLIs using Bun load faster.
 If `BUN_RUNTIME_TRANSPILER_CACHE_PATH` is set, then the runtime transpiler will cache transpiled output to the specified directory.
 If `BUN_RUNTIME_TRANSPILER_CACHE_PATH` is set to an empty string or the string `"0"`, then the runtime transpiler will not cache transpiled output.
 If `BUN_RUNTIME_TRANSPILER_CACHE_PATH` is unset, then the runtime transpiler will cache transpiled output to the platform-specific cache directory.